Local Transport Plan supporting strategies

 The rights of way improvement plan provides recommendations for the future management of, and investment in, the rights of way network.

 The Roads in Hertfordshire – Highway Design Guide incorporates the policy and legal framework for developments and sets out how improvements to the highway network must be designed to follow a philosophy of sustainability, recommending new ideas about shared use and designs with less domination by motorised traffic.
 It can be found by visiting Highways Development Management.

 Road safety strategy

-A new road safety strategy is currently under development and will be available in spring 2019.
+A new road safety strategy is currently being developed.

 Rural transport strategy

-The rural transport strategy aims to ensure that transport services in rural areas enable people to access important destinations and services.
+The rural transport strategy (PDF 5.7MB)opening in a new window aims to ensure that transport services in rural areas enable people to access important destinations and services.
 It also seeks to encourage residents to travel by methods other than car.